PhillipJacobsen/Ark_Vend/README.md

 # Ark_Vend

-Proof of Concept Project -work in progress
+Proof of Concept Project -work in progress.

-This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.
+This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.(Not complete)

 Program Features:
 This program has been tested with ESP32 Adafruit Huzzah however it should also work with ESP8266 modules with minor changes to hardware connections and wifi libraries.